Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy.rst

 SuPy - SUEWS who talks Python
 -----------------------------

-This section includes...
+This section is an introdution to SuPy, SUEWS that talks Python.

 .. toctree::
    :maxdepth: 1
    :numbered:
-   :hidden:
-   :glob:

-   *
+   SuPy1
+   SuPy2
+   SuPY3
+   SuPy4